realworldocaml/book/en/runtime-memory-layout.md

 OCaml maintains a set of such *inter-generational pointers*, and the compiler introduces a write barrier to update this set whenever a major-heap block is modified to point at a minor-heap block.
-We'll talk more about the implications of the write barrier in [xref](inside-the-runtime).
+We'll talk more about the implications of the write barrier in [xref](#understanding-the-garbage-collector).

 ### The long-lived major heap

 The major heap consists of any number of non-contiguous chunks of virtual memory, each containing live blocks interspersed with regions of free memory.
-The runtime system maintains a free list data structure that indexes all the free memory, and this list is used to satisfy allocation requests for OCaml blocks.
-The major heap is cleaned via a mark and sweep garbage collection algorithm.
+The runtime system maintains a free-list data structure that indexes all the free memory.
+This list is used to satisfy allocation requests for OCaml blocks.
+The major heap is typically much larger than the minor heap, and is cleaned via a mark-and-sweep garbage collection algorithm.

 * The *mark* phase traverses the block graph and marks all live blocks by setting a bit in the tag of the block header (known as the *color* tag).
 * The *sweep* phase sequentially scans the heap chunks and identifies dead blocks that weren't marked earlier.
-* The *compact* phase moves live blocks to eliminate the gaps of free memory into a freshly allocated heap, and ensures that memory does not fragment in long-lived programs.
+* The *compact* phase moves live blocks to eliminate the gaps of free memory into a freshly allocated heap.
+This prevents heap blocks fragmenting in long-lived programs.

 A major heap garbage collection must *stop the world* (that is, halt the application) in order to ensure that blocks can be safely moved around without this move being observed by the live application.
-The mark and sweep phases run incrementally over slices of memory, and are broken up into a number of steps that are interspersed with the running OCaml program.
+The mark-and-sweep phases run incrementally over slices of memory to avoid pausing the application for long periods of time.
 Only the compaction phase touches all the memory in one go, and is a relatively rare operation.

 The `Gc` module lets you control all these parameters from your application.
-Although the defaults are usually sensible, understanding them and tuning them is an important concern we will discuss later in [xref](tuning-and-profiling).
+Although the defaults are usually sensible, understanding them and tuning them is an important concern we will discuss later in [xref](#understanding-the-garbage-collector).

 ## The representation of OCaml values